 \subsection{Region Formation}

 In the context of optimizing traffic signal control, the formation of regions serves as a critical strategy to enable effective coordination among intersection agents.
 The primary goal of region formation is to optimize traffic flow by grouping intersections that exhibit strong mutual dependence in their traffic dynamics.
 This approach is particularly valuable for managing the interdependencies between tightly coupled intersections, where congestion, queues, and spillback at one intersection can significantly affect its neighbors.
 Without coordinated control, these spatial and temporal interdependencies can result in suboptimal management, leading to increased delays and inefficiencies in traffic flow.
-By grouping intersections with similar traffic dynamics, regions isolate subsets of intersections that need to coordinate their control policies.
+By grouping intersections with similar traffic dynamics, regions partition the network into subsets of intersections requiring coordinated control policy.

-We adopt the \emph{alpha-cut method} in fuzzy graphs, as proposed in \citep{9109698}, to partition the network.
+We adopt the \emph{alpha-cut method} in fuzzy graphs, as proposed in \citet{9109698}, to partition the network (see Algorithm \ref{alg:region-formation}).
 The traffic network is modeled as a fuzzy graph, where each vertex represents an intersection and edges reflect dependencies based on traffic flow and congestion.
 The alpha-cut method partitions the graph into regions by selecting a threshold $\alpha$ that defines the strength of interdependence between intersections.
-The resulting regions, or ``correlated agent sets,'' consist of intersections that are tightly coupled in terms of traffic dynamics, ensuring that coordination occurs primarily within these regions.
+The resulting regions, or ``correlated agent sets,'' consist of intersections that are tightly interdependent in terms of traffic dynamics, ensuring that coordination occurs primarily within these regions.

 In SEMI-CTDE, regional agents oversee the behavior of intersection agents within their respective regions, so defining regions with these characteristics aligns naturally with this architecture.
-By facilitating coordinated actions within these regions, SEMI-CTDE built on meaningful region formation improves traffic management and helps to minimize delays.
+By facilitating coordinated actions within these regions, SEMI-CTDE builds on meaningful regional formation to improve traffic management and help to minimize delays.
 Intersection agents acting together within a region can more effectively mitigate congestion and prevent spillbacks, leading to better overall system performance compared to controlling the entire traffic network as a single entity.